benlloyd50/Vox_Design_Documents/software_requirements.md

 - Encrypted sensitive information should have **2048** bits of entropy

 ### 4.3 Performance
-- Responses sent between users should be recieved in **< 500 ms**
+- Responses sent between users should be received in **< 500 ms**
-- Server will be ran on a per needed basis and will not remain running when not being used
+- Server will have an expected uptime of **99.9%**
 - For demo purposes the application can be self hosted and ran without external parties needing to set up anything

 ### 4.4 Maintainability
-- The program will cease all maintence and development on May 5th, the delivery date
+- The program will have an open source license on Github.
+This will allow for a central location for issues regarding the application to be stored.
+On a per issue basis, we will try to fix any security critical or performance critical bugs.
+Quality of life and small improvements will be left up to the community to add unless an overwhelming demand is presented.

 ## 5.0 Architecture
 ![Hardware Architecture](/images/architecture.jpg)
-TODO: ask about 2nd client
+TODO: remove 2nd client

 Page break?